-- 12.1 Where the Commission is considering whether to issue a Block Exemption Order, based on either a Commission Initiated Process or a Block Exemption Application, it will: - (a) publicise by way of a notice on the Commission's website the Commission Initiated Process or a notice that it has received a Block Exemption Application; and - (b) engage with persons likely to be affected by a Block Exemption Order. - 12.2 The Commission will assess whether the relevant category of agreements are Excluded Agreements in accordance with the principles explained in the Commission's Guideline on the First Conduct Rule. - 12.3 When considering whether to issue a Block Exemption Order, the Commission will have regard to the views of persons likely to be affected by a Block Exemption Order and the various considerations listed at paragraph 11.11 of this Guideline. - 12.4 As set out in paragraph 11.8 above, the timeframe for the Commission's assessment will depend on the nature and complexity of the matter, as well as the resources available to the Commission at the time. - 12.5 After this process, the Commission will elect whether to propose to issue a Block Exemption Order.
-This means the Commission may: - (a) not propose to issue a Block Exemption Order; - (b) propose to issue a Block Exemption Order; or - (c) propose to issue a Block Exemption Order subject to conditions or limitations. - 12.6 If this process was initiated by a Block Exemption Application, the Commission will provide an explanation of this outcome to the applicant in writing.
+- 12.1 Where the Commission is considering whether to issue a Block Exemption Order, based on either a Commission Initiated Process or a Block Exemption Application, it will: - (a) publicise the Commission Initiated Process or Block Exemption Application; and - (b) engage with persons likely to be affected by a Block Exemption Order. - 12.2 The Commission will assess whether the relevant category of agreement is eligible for a Block Exemption Order in accordance with the principles explained in the Commission's Guideline on the First Conduct Rule. - 12.3 The timeframe for this assessment will depend on the nature and complexity of the matter, as well as the resources available to the Commission at the time.
+As set out above, considering whether to issue a Block Exemption Order is a complex process which may take some time.

+- 12.4 After this process, the Commission will elect whether to issue a Block Exemption Order.
+This means the Commission may: - (a) decline to issue a Block Exemption Order; - (b) propose to issue a Block Exemption Order; or - (c) propose to issue a Block Exemption Order subject to conditions or limitations. - 12.5 If this process was initiated by a Block Exemption Application, the Commission will inform the applicant of this outcome.